Credit Transfer FAQs

 3. Will KSU accept military credit?

-Kent State University awards college credit for basic military training.
+Kent State University awards college credit for basic military training, military courses and military occupations.
 All eligible credits must be recognized by the American Council on Education (ACE), who recommends appropriate credit hours to be awarded.
-KSU also accepts DANTES Standardized Subject Test (DSST).
+KSU also accepts DANTES Standardized Subject Test (DSST) and Defense Language Proficiency Tests (DLPT).
 To earn Kent State University Credit, request your military transcripts at the Joint Services Transcript website.

 If you have other questions related to your veteran status, please contact the Center for Adult and Veteran Services at (330)672-7933 or visit their web page.

-4. Does KSU accept AP (Advanced Placement) or IB (International Baccalaureate) credit?
+4. Does KSU accept AP (Advanced Placement), IB (International Baccalaureate) or AL (A-Level) credit?

-Kent State awards both AP and IB credit.
+Kent State awards AP, IB and AL credit.

 Review additional AP credit information at the Credit Transfer Office AP website.